 Do you have a new roof!
-It’s beautiful, well-installed, long-lasting and the perfect color.
+It’s a beautiful, well-installed, long-lasting, and perfect color.
 By all accounts, it’s an excellent investment in your home and an important step in lengthening the life and value of your home.
 The curb appeal is outstanding, but the job isn’t over yet.
 Before your local roofing contractor packs up and moves on to the next job, there is the matter of roofing clean-up.

 The gathering and removal of debris discarded from your roof during removal and installation.
 Roofing debris can include roofing nails, shingles, pieces of fascia and flashing, roofing felt and underlayment, or pieces of drip edge.
 Part of the job is cleaning up the mess, and a good roofer will take care to lay down tarps, have a dumpster on-site to remove debris quickly and efficiently as the job progresses.